 Now, if you try to boot Windows in Safe Mode starting from the desktop, you may experience a kind of boot-in-boot effect; if your Windows boots to failures, spinning cursors and black screens, do serve yourself a cup of hot chocolate in any event.
 It will be a boon to your spirits while we get Windows repaired:

-How to Get Boot Options When Windows Starts to a Black Screen and Spinning Cursor
+How to Boot into Safe Mode When Windows Starts to a Black Screen and Spinning Cursor

-To make Windows offer you boot options so you can attempt to repair it, launch into Safe Mode, return to a previous version and more:
+To make Windows offer you boot options so you can attempt to repair it, boot into Safe Mode, return to a previous version and more:

 - Press the F8 key as soon as Windows starts to load.